 Highlight unbound steps and step parameters in the editor (beta)

 Do you want to check the binding status of the steps in a scenario?
-Do you want to have better readable scenarios by highlighting the parameters?
-This is now possible with this new editor feature: the parameters of the bound steps will be highlighted and unbound steps will be displayed in purple.
-(You can configure the colors of course.)
+Do you want to improve the readability of scenarios by highlighting parameters?
+You can now do this with the new editor feature: parameters in bound steps are highlighted and unbound steps are displayed in purple.
+You can of course configure the colors.

 Note: This is a beta feature.
-In case of big trouble, you can switch it off from Visual Studio: Tools/Options/SpecFlow.
-Currently, we cannot detect unbound step templates in scenario outlines.
+If you experience issues, you can switch it off in Visual Studio under Tools/Options/SpecFlow.
+Unbound step templates in scenario outlines cannot currently be detected.

 Step Definitions without Regular Expressions (beta)

-If you are one of those who think that regular expressions are too complex and technical for defining step definitions or just simply want to write (and maintain) less code, you should check this out.
+If you believe that regular expressions are too complex and technical for defining step definitions, or simply want to write (and maintain) less code, you should check this feature out.

-For steps that need only simple text and parameter matching, you can now define the step definitions without regular expressions.
+You can now define step definitions without regular expressions for steps that only need simple text and parameter matching.
 Simply name your method with underscores between words or using Pascal-case syntax and annotate them with an empty [Given], [When] or [Then] attribute: SpecFlow will recognize them as step definitions!
-You can also refer to parameters by index or by the parameter name!
-(See all details here.)
+You can also refer to parameters by index or by parameter name.
+For more details, see here.

 You can define your step definitions without regex, but you can still use regex!
-The regex-style definition will always be supported for special cases or for regex-loving geeks.
+The regex-style definition will always be supported for special cases and for regex-loving geeks.

-Note: We are still collecting experience about how this feature can work the best, especially about the parameter substitution.
-We might need to fine-tune the rules in the upcoming versions.
+Note: We are still collecting feedback about how this feature would be best implemented, in particular regarding parameter substitution.
+We may need to fine-tune the rules in upcoming versions.

 F# step definitions

 F# is a popular functional language on the .NET platform.
-Now you can take the advantages of the F# language for writing step definitions: you can define regex-named F# functions for your steps.
+You can now take the advantages of the F# language to write step definitions: you can define regex-named F# functions for your steps.
 Simply put the regex between double backticks:

-Note: You need to create a C# or VB project for hosting the feature files and configure your F# project(s) as external binding assemblies.
-Read more here about F# SpecFlow support
+Note: You need to create a C# or VB project to host the feature files and configure your F# project(s) as external binding assemblies.
+You can read more about F# SpecFlow support here.

 Visual Studio 2012 generic test runner support

-The SpecFlow IDE integration is now supporting to trigger SpecFlow feature file execution for the newly introduced VS2012 test runner infrastructure.
-This means, the following test runner infrastructures are now supported by SpecFlow: VS2012, ReSharper, SpecRun, MS-Test Runner (in VS2010).
+The SpecFlow IDE integration now supports triggering the execution of SpecFlow feature files for the new VS2012 test runner infrastructure.
+As a result, the following test runner infrastructure is now supported by SpecFlow: VS2012, ReSharper, SpecRun, MS-Test Runner (in VS2010).

 SpecFlow can automatically detect and use the new test runner in VS2012.

-With the new VS2012 test runner, you can execute SpecFlow scenarios based on all supported unit testing platforms (e.g. NUnit, xUnit, MS-Test), and jump from the test explorer directly to the related feature files.
+You can execute SpecFlow scenarios with the new VS2012 test runner on all supported unit testing platforms (e.g. NUnit, xUnit, MS-Test), and jump from the test explorer directly to the related feature files.